yiransheng/yiransheng.github.io/posts/vpn.md

 ### Epoll Basics

-`epoll` is an I/O event notification facility in Linux, designed to efficiently monitor multiple file descriptors.
+`epoll` is an IO event notification facility in Linux, designed to efficiently monitor multiple file descriptors.
 It's especially useful in applications where you need to handle numerous simultaneous socket connections.

 At its core, `epoll` operates using three main system calls: